 - A sentence or two about the inspiration for the track

-IMPORTANT: Before clicking “save,” be sure your know if the track should be on private or public.
+IMPORTANT: Before clicking “save,” be sure you know if the track should be private or public.
 If you are premiering your song, it should be set to private until the official release date.
 For releases that aren’t premiering anywhere, press public and get to promoting!

 Wondering what your page should look like when it’s all been put together properly?
 Check out some of these artists that have it figured out:

 Ready to do a Deep dive into more SoundCloud?
 Come Read Part 2